cuijiyao01/docker-k8s-training/kubernetes/exercise_10_helm_basics.md

 `kubectl logs -f pod/<your chaoskube-pod-name>`

 ## Step 5: clean up
-Clean up by deleting the chaoskube:
+Clean up by deleting the chaoskube release:
 `helm delete <your-releases-name>`

-Now run `helm status <your-releases-name>` again.
-Though the pod has been removed from kubernetes, there are still meta information available.
+Now run `helm list` again to verify there are no leftovers.
-To completely remove the list use `helm delete <your-releases-name>`.